Jesus and the Old Covenant Laws

 Jesus fulfilled the purpose of God’s laws.
 He did not destroy the fact that people should obey God, even though his crucifixion brought a change in some of the details of how they obey God.

 4. The Pharisees were very strict about the small details of the law.
 What did Jesus say about their carefulness?
-Matt.
-23:5, 23-28.
+Matthew 23:5, 23-28.
 Are some parts of the law more important than others?
-Matt.
-9:13; 12:7.
+Matthew 9:13; 12:7.

 The law of Moses required many animal sacrifices, but because of the sacrificial death of Jesus, the sacrifices are no longer required.
 Moses wrote that sins could be atoned for through the performance of rituals, but this was a temporary and external atonement; Jesus simply forgave people as a permanent gift and a cleansed conscience.
 Jesus often told people to obey God, but Moses is not the standard by which obedience is now measured.

-Jesus said: Moses said one thing, but I say another (Matt.
-5:21-45).
+Moses said one thing, but Jesus said another (Matthew 5:21-45).
 Jesus presented himself as the greater authority, the perfect authority, the basis on which people will be judged.
 Our lives should conform to the standard Jesus set, not the imperfect standard Moses wrote.